avin/d3-timeseries-multi-chart/README.md

 > Chart for multi timeseries datastreams.

 ## Features

-* Draw some data lines on same chart.
+-   Draw some data lines on same chart.
-* Draw separate axises or common onw for data lines.
+-   Draw separate axises or common one for data lines.
-* Canvas render mode for data lines to level up performance.
+-   Canvas render mode for data lines to level up performance.
-* Zoom and drag time periods.
+-   Zoom and drag time periods.
-* Use Line, Area or Bar drawing styles for data lines.
+-   Use Line, Area or Bar drawing styles for data lines.
-* Some curve types for data lines.
+-   Some curve types for data lines.
-* Preview data values on mouse over.
+-   Preview data values on mouse over.
-* Allow to live update chart's data.
+-   Allow to live update chart's data.

 ## Demo